ahoundetoungan/QuantilePeer/README.md

 ```
 In the new results, the estimates seem reliable.
 For the dependent variable `y1`, the conformity parameter is not significant because the data are simulated by assuming complementarity.

-The `qpeer` function offers several useful options, including changing the weight of the GMM estimator, controlling for subnet fixed effects, and accounting for heteroskedasticity.
-The GMM weight can be controlled through the `gmm.weight` argument.
-The default value `"IV"` corresponds to the standard instrumental variable (IV) weight.
-It is also possible to use the identity matrix (`gmm.weight = "ident"`) and the optimal GMM weight (`gmm.weight = "optimal"`).
+The `qpeer` function offers several useful options, including changing type of GMM estimator, controlling for subnet fixed effects, and accounting for heteroskedasticity.
+The type GMM estimator can be controlled through the `estimator` argument.
+The default value `"IV"` corresponds to the standard instrumental variable (IV).
+It is also possible to use the GMM estimator with the identity matrix as weight (`estimator = "gmm.identity"`) and the optimal GMM weight (`estimator = "gmm.optimal"`).
+Jackknife estimators (type 1 and type 2) are also available (`estimator = "JIVE"` or `estimator = "JIVE2"`).

 The `fixed.effects` argument can be used to specify how to control for subnet fixed effects.
 The default value is `FALSE` or `"no"` to indicate that there are no fixed effects.
 Two levels of subnet fixed effects are possible: a single fixed effect per subnet (`fixed.effects = "join"`) and double fixed effects per subnet (`fixed.effects = "separate"`), each for isolated and non-isolated individuals (see [Houndetoungan et al., 2024](https://doi.org/10.48550/arXiv.2405.06850)).
 For the structural specification, the fixed effects are necessarily double per subnet.